Home Remedies For Chigger Bites & Prevention Tips

 Why This Works

-Rubbing alcohol possesses disinfectant properties that can protect the affected area from further infection.
-It can also help in soothing the area by relieving the itchy sensation (11).
+Rubbing alcohol possesses disinfectant properties (14).
+This may help cleanse the affected area and protect it from further infection.
+It may also help in soothing the area by relieving the itchy sensation (15).

 Caution